|Trim Size / Pages||9.3 x 6.5 in / 304|

-A real-life neurological mystery—and captivating story of reinvention—by the author of The Daring Book for Girls.
+A real-life neurological mystery?and captivating story of reinvention by the New York Times bestselling author of The Daring Book for Girls.

 Andrea J. Buchanan is a New York Times bestselling author whose latest book is the multimedia young adult novel Gift.
 Her other work includes the bestselling The Daring Book for Girls, Mother Shock, and six other books.
 Before becoming a writer, Andrea trained as a pianist, at the Boston Conservatory of Music and received her master's from the San Francisco Conservatory.
 Her last recital was at Carnegie Hall's Weill Recital Hall.
 She lives with her family in Philadelphia.